 Captain Kapil Singh Thapa was in Delta Company.
 Towards north-eastern edge of Dograi Village he was seen assaulting three trenches single handed.
 As he sits down to change his magazine, a bullet rips through helmet into his head.
 He earned Maha Veer Chakra.

 Major Asa Ram Tyagi was commanding Alpha Company.
 Despite bullet wounds he led his troops onto objective.
 In close quarter combat he is said to have bayoneted a Pakistani officer.
-Himself shot at close range and badly bayoneted he would later succumb to his injuries on Sep 25
+Himself shot at close range and badly bayoneted he would later succumb to his injuries on September 25.

 Major Tyagi was awarded Maha Vir Chakra.
 Indian accounts claim the Pakistani officer meeting his end by the bayonet of Maj Tyagi was Major Nazar of 23 Cav, but in reality he was on the west bank of BRBL.
 This gallant officer in all probability was Major Mazhar Hussain Shah of 8 Punjab.

-In sheer desperation a few charged enemy tanks with rocket launchers but wiped out by tank machine guns.
+By 0300 on Sep 22 Dograi fell to 3 Jats.
+With depth companies gone the two forward companies of 16 Punjab were now sandwiched.
+Lieutenant Colonel Golwala keeping up the highest tradition decided to end it fighting.
+In the first glow of emerging dawn the Punjabis saw the dashing assault of Indian 14 Horse.
+In sheer desperation a few charged enemy tanks with rocket launchers and were wiped out by tank machine guns.
 Others waited in calm for the attacking infantry to close up and took their final leap killing one or two while getting killed.
-Others died fighting 3 Jat from their rear.
+Those who survived the frontal attack died fighting 3 Jat from their rear.

 By 0800 hrs the battle was over for 16 Punjab.
 56 soldiers including two officers lay dead on the battlefield.
 Second Lieutenant Akhtar and Captain Sagheer.
 The latter was awarded Sitara e Jurrat.
-Lieutenant Colonel Golwala badly wounded was among the prisoners.
+Lieutenant Colonel Golwala himself wounded was among the prisoners.
 He earned a well deserved Sitara e Jurrat.